-The appeal process may take up to 44 days if you ask for more time to submit information or we need to get additional information from other sources.
-We will send you a letter if we need additional information.
+The appeal process may take up to 44 days if you ask for more time to submit information or the MCO needs to get additional information from other sources.
+The MCO will call and send you a letter within two days if they need additional information.